 - In case of a sustained power outage, keep a small generator on hand if possible.
 Depending on its size, you may only be able to run one item on it at a time, but it will come in handy for the essentials.

 Taking these steps after a large windstorm and keeping your home and property well maintained will help with damage you may incur with future windstorms.
 It’s also a good idea to review your homeowner’s policy with your insurance agent to make sure you are adequately covered as well.
-We are always more than happy here in our Individual Solutions department at The Accel Group to go over your policy to help put your mind at ease.
+We are always more than happy here in our Personal Insurance department at The Accel Group to go over your policy to help put your mind at ease.